Cloud Server images for use with RackConnect

 Some Cloud Server images are incompatible with RackConnect at the Managed Infrastructure level.
 Do not use the following base images with RackConnect:

 Windows Managed Infrastructure Images

 Note: You cannot use the Classic Cloud Control Panel or Cloud Control Panel to create Managed Infrastructure Windows Cloud Servers for use with RackConnect.
 Use the MyRackspace Portal or the Cloud Servers API instead.

 Some Managed Infrastructure Windows Cloud Server images available via the Cloud Servers API cannot be used with RackConnect.
 If you are interacting directly with the API, you need to use the Image IDs to look up the recommended images because they do not appear in the image list via the API.
 They are available only as hidden images.
 If you are use the Managed Infrastructure, you should use the equivalent image listed in the following table.
 The suggested images allow the RackConnect automation to run properly.

 The difference between the RackConnect and non-RackConnect images is a slight change in the Windows Firewall, which allows access for the automation systems.

 If you are using the MyRackspace Portal to create Cloud Servers on a Cloud Account with RackConnect, you will automatically see the correct Windows images, and no additional action is required.
 You might not see the Image IDs through the MyRackspace Portal.

-All standard base images available via the API and MyRackspace Portal are compatible with RackConnect at the Managed Cloud Service Level.
+All standard base images available via the API and MyRackspace Portal are compatible with RackConnect at the Managed Operations level.